-In soccer, players constantly move around the field, supporting attack and defense.
+In soccer, players continuously move around the field, supporting attack and defense.

-This ultimately leads to loss of confidence, and bad decision choices in the game.
+Tiredness ultimately leads to a loss of confidence and lousy decision choices in the game.

 To avoid getting tired quickly, improve your soccer conditioning through different soccer conditioning drills.

-Running is torture for many players, but the will to compete, and learning how to enjoy running, is how great players are made.
+Running is torture for many players, but the will to compete, and learning how to enjoy running, is how great players develop.

-Professional soccer players worked really hard to get where they are, and work even harder to stay at the top of their game.
+Professional soccer players worked hard to get where they are and continue to work even harder to stay at the top of their game.

 They go through different training routines for various parts of the soccer game.